erecarte/erecarte.github.io/_posts/2017-08-11-spring-cloud-config-series-zookeeper-backend.md

 that specific profile.
 This is equivalent to the `{application-name}-{profile}.properties` file in the Git solution.
 By default, you separate the profile with a comma, though you can change this by setting `spring.cloud.zookeeper.config.profile-separator`.
 For example, if you set it to `-`, then your ZNode would be `/config/ZookeeperSampleApplication-UAT`.
-- Finally, `/config/application` contains the configuration that applies to all applications.
+- The `/config/application` ZNode contains the configuration that applies to all applications.
 This ZNode is also configurable by setting the property `spring.cloud.zookeeper.config.defaultContext`.
-- The one thing that is not possible compared to the Git solution is that you can't have configuration that applies to all applications for one profile, so for example if you wanted to declare the global URI for some service and you always want it to be the same for all applications in the UAT environment, then you couldn't just declare it in one ZNode, while you could declare it in a `application-UAT.properties` file in Git.
+- Finally, if you want to configure something for all applications for a given profile, for example, the logging level for all applications in the
+UAT environment, then you should define the properties under the `/config/application,{profile}` ZNode.

 To be more specific, let us look at a more concrete example.
-If you wanted to define the logging level (confgured in Spring Boot by setting the property `logging.level.ROOT`) to be different per environment for your application, as well as defining defaults for both your application (when the profile is not matched) and any other application, your ZNode tree would look like this:
+If you wanted to define the logging level (configured in Spring Boot by setting the property `logging.level.ROOT`) to be different per environment for your application, as well as defining defaults for both your application (when the profile is not matched) and any other application, your ZNode tree would look like this:

 ![Exhibitor ZNode Tree]({{ site.url }}/img/exhibitor-example.jpg)

-You can see that each of the ZNodes containing properties has a property `logging.level.ROOT` defined, and for the selected ZNode, which configures the UAT profile, the value is `DEBUG` (look at the "Data as String" field)
+You can see that each of the ZNodes containing properties has a property `logging.level.ROOT` defined, and for the selected ZNode, which configures the UAT profile for our application, the value is `DEBUG` (look at the "Data as String" field)

 ## Architecture Overview
 The Architecture for this setup is a bit simplified compared to the one we saw in the [previous post]({% post_url 2017-08-04-spring-cloud-config-series-git-backend %}) for the Git setup.